Revenue Management and Commission

 A booking is confirmed when a guest completes their stay and checks out of the hotel.
 Once this happens, your commission will be locked in and included in the next weekly payout.
 This straightforward process ensures that you receive your earnings promptly, providing financial consistency and reliability.

-The "margin" parameter is an integer value representing the percentage commission that the seller earns on each booking.
-When no value is passed, the default is 10%, but you can change this value in your account settings.
+parameter is an integer value representing the percentage commission that the seller earns on each booking.
+When no value is passed, the default value in your account settings is used.

 How to Use It: